Leoluca Orlando

 Leoluca Orlando (born 1 August 1947) is an Italian politician.
 He was mayor of Palermo for over twenty years and was president of the Italian Federation of American Football (FIDAF).
 He is best known for his strong opposition to the Sicilian Mafia during his mayoralty in the 1980s, which was publicly referenced in the media as the Palermo Spring (Primavera di Palermo).

 Early life and education

-Orlando was born in Palermo.
-He graduated in jurisprudence and worked as lawyer and professor at the University of Palermo.
+Orlando was born in Palermo,Italy.
+He completed secondary school at the Gonzaga Institute, Palermo in 1965.
+From 1969 to 1970 he studied Comparative Public law and International law at the University of Heidelberg.
+After that he was a Court of Cassation lawyer and a tenured professor of regional public law at the University of Palermo.

+Orlando is married and has two daughters.

 Career

 Opposition to the Sicilian Mafia and first mayorship

 He was a member of Christian Democracy (DC), in the left wing of the party.
 He entered politics in 1976 as legal adviser to Christian Democratic reformer Piersanti Mattarella, who became president of the Sicilian Region in 1978.
 The two men set out to break the Mafia's hold on the island, transferring budget authority from the corrupt regional government back to the cities and passing a law enforcing the same building standards used in the rest of Italy, thereby making the Mafia's building schemes illegal.
 In retaliation, the Mafia killed Mattarella in January 1980.

 The brother of Mattarella and other associates urged him to run for the Palermo municipal council, he ran successfully, and was elected mayor by the town council in 1985.
 From 1985-1990 he was elected mayor of Palermo, and received many threats as a result of his open opposition to the power of the Mafia in the city.
 He was re-elected as mayor in 1993 with 75.2% of the vote.
 In 1992 he was also elected to the Italian Chamber of Deputies.
 Two years later he became a member of the European Parliament.

 Leoluca Orlando attacked harshly Giovanni Falcone accusing him of having "kept closed in the drawers" a series of documents concerning the excellent mafia crimes.
 The charges were also addressed to the judge Roberto Scarpinato and the prosecutor Pietro Giammanco, believed to be close to Andreotti.
 Falcone substantially dissented from Orlando's conclusions on political responsibilities regarding the actions of the mafia dome (the so-called "third level"), arguing as always the need for certain evidence and branding such claims as "political cynicism".
 Addressed directly to Orlando, he will say: "If the mayor of Palermo knows something, name and surname, cite the facts, take responsibility for what he said.
 Otherwise keep quiet: it is not lawful to speak in the absence of the interested parties".